viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 The main benefit of writing unit tests is the confidence that your application will not break when making changes to its codebase.

 Strive for 100% coverage and enforce the minimum allowed code coverage by using a static code analyzer.
+If unit coverage is not sufficient, then restrict completing the pull request.
+Developers are lazy and sometimes applying strict rules is the only way to ensure that unit tests are written.

+If somebody says that writing unit tests is the waste of time, then run from that person as fast as you can.

 ## Static Code Analysis

 Static code analysis is the way to ensure the code meets a certain quality bar.
+There are many tools on the market that provides this functionality.
+I have personally used [SonarQube](https://www.sonarqube.org/), and I very much like it.

 What are the benefits of static code analysis?